Tens of thousands flee Bangkok fearing breach of river banks

 In Nonthaburi province bordering Bangkok, walls of sandbags collapsed under the weight of surging floodwaters.
 A policeman dressed in shorts, flip-flops and a vest directed traffic with a megaphone as water gushed out of drains.

-Bangkok, a low-lying city of at least 12 million that accounts for 41 percent of Thailand's $319 billion (198 billion pound) economy, is in danger from run-off water from the north coinciding with the high tide on the Chao Phraya, already at a record high level.
+Bangkok, a low-lying city of at least 12 million that accounts for 41 percent of Thailand's $319 billion economy, is in danger from run-off water from the north coinciding with the high tide on the Chao Phraya, already at a record high level.

 Prices of eggs and water-proof boots rose sharply, causing Commerce Minister Kittiratt Na-Ranonga to assure anxious flood victims they would have enough bottled drinking water, dairy products, pork, chicken and other supplies.